 Taiwanese people love to play host and will go out of their way to make sure that you are enjoying yourself.
 If you’re in a restaurant and this means ordering everything on the menu, no problem.
 And if you’re invited for a meal in their home, there will be enough food to feed an army.
 Be careful though; if you finish all that food, they will feel like terrible hosts and think that they didn’t prepare enough.
 Eat your fill but don’t finish everything on the table.

-Taiwan is a small nation with a huge population, and so they learned very quickly that the best way to maintain a reasonably clean country is to recycle as much waste as possible.
+Taiwan is a small region with a huge population, and so they learned very quickly that the best way to maintain reasonably clean streets is to recycle as much waste as possible.
 Food waste goes to pig farms while all reusable trash goes to the recycling plants.
-It’s a great system that everyone in the country is on board with.
+It’s a great system that everyone on the island is on board with.

 There’s no doubt that Taiwanese people are hard workers and often a nine-to-five job is more like nine-to-eight and sometimes weekend shifts too.
 But when they do have free time they love to have fun.
 Generally speaking, they don’t spend too much time in bars, preferring to eat and drink in local restaurants before moving on to a KTV place or another all-night restaurant.
 Go for a night out with local friends, and you’ll have an unforgettable experience.